This handout is also available in PDF.

 (Grinnell College 2008-2009 Student Handbook, p.
 39; Downloaded from

 However, there is much more to academic honesty than just making sure to cite work you've used.
 In particular, you are expected to provide a true and accurate representation of your work in experimental endeavors (e.g., it is academically dishonest to invent or modify experimental results).
 It is also academically dishonest to aid another in an academically dishonest act (e.g., to provide aid on a no-aid exam, to write a paper for another student).

-In Fall 2000, I had my first serious encounters with academic dishonesty at Grinnell, so I'm now trying to be extra-careful in spelling out what I expect from my students.
+In Fall 2000, I had my first serious encounters with academic dishonesty at Grinnell.
+Since that time, I have tried to be careful in spelling out what I expect from my students.
 What follows are some general expectations.